 If you would like to request a quotation to translate your test, assessment or instrument item bank, we would appreciate receiving the following information:

-- Which type of assessment do you need to have translated?
+- What type of assessment/material do you need to have translated?

 - Do you need to have supporting materials translated (e.g. administrator manuals, scoring sheets, candidate reports, user interface, etc.)?